Best Trolling Motor Battery – ULTIMATE Buyer’s Guide and Reviews

-Different types of batteries have different lifespans and the way in which they are treated can also have an effect on its lifespan.
+Different battery types have different lifespans and the way in which they are treated can also have an effect on its lifespan.

-Generally, a wet-cell battery will last anywhere from a year up to 2 and a half years, with frequent use and recharging.
+Generally, a wet-cell battery will last anywhere from a year up to two years, with consistent use and frequent recharging.
 An AGM battery will typically last between 3 and 4 years and a lithium-ion battery will last around 10 years.

-If you keep them stored in the recommended environment - cool and dry - you should be able to get the maximum life expectancy from them.
+If you keep them stored in the recommended environment - cool and dry - you should be able to get the maximum life expectancy from any battery type.

 You will usually find that batteries will last longer on a float cycle than a deep cycle.
 This is because the deep cycle use is much more demanding because of the frequent charging, draining and recharging that’s required.